 This is one of my favorite activities to enjoy in the Chania region of Crete as it combines drinking a high-class beer with peaceful surroundings and traditional Cretan dishes.

-6. Old Venetian Harbor Of Chania
+6. Old Town Of Chania

 The Old Town itself is full of museums and churches such as the Maritime Museum of Crete along the quayside with nautical relics from the past and paintings plus old photographs commemorating traditional moments in Greece’s naval history.